Standard Output Tables > Routine statistics are made available for a standard grouping of cancer patients in our Standard Output Tables.

 As part of this broader mission, we have produced key cancer statistics for standard groups of patients; these outputs are meant for use by patients, the public, and any general user, and anonymisation standards are ‘designed-in’ into these outputs by aggregation at the outset.

-Currently the Standard Output Tables are in pilot.
-They are currently produced for four statistical areas (incidence, routes to diagnosis, treatment and survival) and for brain tumours only.
-We hope to expand this pilot in the near future.
+The Standard Output Tables are currently produced for four statistical areas (incidence, routes to diagnosis, treatment and survival) and for four cancer sites (brain, ovary, pancreas and testis).
+We hope to expand this output in the near future.

 Download Standard Output Tables